catseye/BefOS/README.md

 BefOS is a toy OS written in 100% 8086 assembler.
 It requires the following hardware (or a decently emulated version thereof):

     Processor:      100% Intel 8086+ Compatible
     BIOS:           100% IBM PC Compatible
     Video:          100% VGA Compatible
     Keyboard:       100% Standard 101/102-Key Compatible
-        RAM:            640K base, 8M extended
+    RAM:            640K base
     Storage:        1.44M floppy drive 0 (A:)

-BefOS was originally written in Borland's Turbo Assembler format, but this version has been translated to use the free assembler NASM.
+BefOS was originally written in Borland's Turbo Assembler format, but this version has been translated to use the format of the free assembler NASM.
+The sources can be built with either NASM or YASM.

 Booting into BefOS
 ------------------

-Using Bochs or some other emulator: point the emulated A: drive of the emulator at the file disk/befos.flp, and boot from the floppy.
+Using QEMU or some other emulator: point the emulated `A:` drive of the emulator at the file `disk/befos.flp`, and boot from the floppy.
-The 'test' target in the top-level (and disk/) Makefile will run Bochs automatically on this floppy image.
+The 'test' target in `disk/Makefile` will run QEMU with this image mounted in `A:`.

-Using Windows: run `BEKERNEL.COM`.
-(Note that I'm not sure if this works anymore in the NASM version; I haven't tried it.
-You still need a blank floppy in drive A:, though.)
+Using DOS or Windows 95: run `BEKERNEL.COM`.
+Note that I'm not sure if this works anymore; I haven't tried it recently.
+In any case, you still need a blank floppy in drive `A:`.

-For real: install the floppy image (disk/befos.flp) onto a blank, 1.44M floppy disk, using a tool such as 'fdimage.exe' (which is available at ftp://ftp.freebsd.org/pub/FreeBSD/tools/).
-Then reset your computer and boot off that floppy.
+For real: install the floppy image `disk/befos.flp` onto a blank, 1.44M floppy disk, using a tool such as 'fdimage.exe' (which is available at ftp://ftp.freebsd.org/pub/FreeBSD/tools/).
+Then boot your computer with that floppy.

 Using BefOS
 -----------